-Take a look at this Table for some of the different contexts in which race correction is applied (Vyas, Eisenstein & Jones, 2020).
+Take a look at this Table 1 from this article for some of the different contexts in which race correction is applied (Vyas, Eisenstein & Jones, 2020).
 Remember while you look at it, however, that race correction is only applied systematically to Black people.
-There may be some contexts in which this is applied to other people, such as people referred to as "Hispanics" by the health care system in the US.
+There may be some contexts in which this is applied to other people.
 Generally, however, race correction is only applied to Black people across body systems and on a regular basis.
 It's also important to remember that this is not an exhaustive list-there are many examples of race correction that are not included.